pupitetris/PowerPoker/README.md

 >
 > If you've never played poker, it's very easy to learn.
 There are 52
 > cards, divided into four sets (or suits) of 13.
 The suits are hearts,
-> clubs, spades, and diamonds, and each suit consists of ca rds numbered
+> clubs, spades, and diamonds, and each suit consists of cards numbered
 > 2-10 with a jack, queen, king, and ace.
 The object is to make one of
 > the folloWing hands (examples are in parentheses):
 >